 Ted writes or supervises all of the legal motions that help the ACH team shape their defense strategy in virtually every case.
 If there is a flaw in the charges or a hole in the prosecution’s case that will bring victory before the case goes to trial, Ted will find it.
 “In pretty much every case I’ve ever won,” says Cris Arguedas, who has worked with him since the mid-1980s, “it’s because Ted has gotten some evidence excluded, or a favorable jury instruction, or won a set of evidentiary points.”

 Over the years, Ted has also been extremely active in the California criminal defense bar, notably as a member of California Attorneys for Criminal Justice.
 In 2009, he served as President of CACJ.
-Ted continues to serve on CACJ’s Executive Committee, is the current President of the CACJ Foundation, and is co-author of a weekly email update of important developments in criminal defense law.
+In 2010 and 2011, Ted was a member of CACJ’s Executive Committee and was President of the CACJ Foundation.
+Ted is also co-author of CACJ’s weekly email update of important developments in criminal defense law.

 A Los Angeles native, Ted graduated from Stanford University in 1977 with honors and Phi Beta Kappa.
 He earned his law degree from U.C.
 Berkeley’s Boalt Hall School of Law, graduating Order of the Coif in 1981.
 After law school, Ted clerked for the Honorable Edward J. Schwartz, Chief Judge of the U.S. District Court in San Diego.
 He then spent two years as an associate of Ephraim Margolin, a nationally renowned criminal defense and appellate attorney based in San Francisco.